 Ex-Prisons officer suspected of leaking R. Kelly’s jail communications to blogger, federal records show

-R & B superstar R. Kelly had been locked up at Chicago’s federal jail for four months when a popular YouTuber touted an inside scoop on the singer’s tumultuous relationship with two girlfriends still living in his high-rise apartment.
+CHICAGO — R&B superstar R. Kelly had been locked up at Chicago’s federal jail for four months when a popular YouTube personality touted an inside scoop on the singer’s tumultuous relationship with two girlfriends still living in his high-rise apartment.

 The officer retired in December 2019, according to the affidavit.
 She has not been charged.